gemi254/ConfigAssist-ESP32-ESP8266/examples/ConfigAssist-FirmwareCheck/README.txt

 8. Upload the firmware to github at url defined in latest.json

-9. By pressing `Firmware` button in config page, configAssist will compare current version with the version stored in github.com
+9. By pressing `Firmware` button in config page, ConfigAssist will compare current version with the version stored in github.com
 If newer version exists it will show a button `Upgrade Firmware` that will automatically perform a firmware upgrade with the latest firmware stored in github.com